Gyoudmon/Japanese/README.md

   pronunciation. `-` is used as a placeholder of a non-kanji token.

 * **Mark**: written in English below kana tokens to show their grammatical or pragmatical functions.
+Multi-marks for one token are separated by period(`.`).
 Note that marks and rubies share the second line of an example in the file.

 * **Translation**: the meaning of the sentence, written primarily in English.
 Zero or multi translations are allowed.
 Note that ​_no_​